li-kai/shugo/README.md

 # Shugo

-## A minumum effort Hugo boilerplate
+## A minimum effort Hugo boilerplate

 Shugo is a hugo boilerplate with bells and whistles attached and grunt work done, so you don't have to.